 An Introduction to the ABCs of REBT

-The ABCs are an exercise from REBT, which is a form of cognitive therapy that is simple enough and effective enough to be used by anybody and - it works.
+The ABCs are an exercise from REBT, which is a form of cognitive therapy that is simple enough and effective enough to be used by anybody and – it works.
 You can learn to do this straight out of a book, or off the computer screen.
 We use it to examine the beliefs we have (or the thinking we are doing) as some of this may be causing us problems.
-The ABCs are an exercise that helps us to stop being victimized by our own thinking.
+The ABCs are an exercise that help stop you from being victimized by your own thinking.

-A common example is the issue of someone else's behavior "making us angry".
+A common example is the issue of someone else’s behavior “making you angry”.
 This is a very common way of expressing something and we hear it often, but in fact it distorts the situation it attempts to describe.
-A more accurate description of "someone making me angry" is to say that I feel angry about their behavior.
-They are not making me anything- they are simply behaving in a way that I am getting angry about.
-I notice their behavior and then I become angry.
-The responsibility for the anger is mine, not theirs.
-This can sound strange at first, but dealing with problematic anger and frustration this way works.
+A more accurate description of “someone making me angry” is to say that you feel angry about their behavior.
+They are not making you anything- they are simply behaving in a way that you are getting angry about.
+You notice their behavior and then become angry.
+The responsibility for the anger is yours, not theirs.
+This can sound strange at first, but when dealing with problematic anger and frustration this is the way it works.

-Since they are very likely going to do that (whatever it is) anyway, it seems, then it would make life a great deal easier if I/you didn't get angry about it and lose our peace of mind.
+Since they are very likely going to do that (whatever it is) anyway, it seems, then it would make life a great deal easier if you didn’t get angry about it and lose your peace of mind.
 This is what REBT can accomplish, in many such situations.
-The missing part of the puzzle, and the part that is the really crucial part, is what WE THINK about what they do.
+The missing part of the puzzle, and the part that is the really crucial part, is what YOU THINK about what they do.

-How much easier it is if I can become aware of this and make a choice to change the DEMAND "they MUST NOT do that" into a more rational alternative, which actually means something; "I PREFER that they don't do that".
-Once I downgrade the DEMAND to a simple PREFERENCE, the heat is turned down and I can function again.
-After all, it's now only a preference!
+How much easier it is if you are aware of this and make a choice to change the DEMAND “they MUST NOT do that” into a more rational alternative, which actually means something; “I PREFER that they don’t do that”.
+Once the DEMAND is downgraded to a simple PREFERENCE, the heat is turned down and you can function again.
+After all, it’s now only a preference!

 A. (Activating situation)